 Cover the soil surface around the plant with a thick organic mulch or landscape fabric covered with pine bark or straw.
-This will create an optimal root zone environment for root growth by providing protection against frost and weed growth, and it will help to retain soil moisture.
+This will create an optimal root zone environment for root growth by providing protection against frost and weed growth and retaining soil moisture.